composewell/streamly/docs/User/Tutorials/module-structure-and-quick-examples.md

 ## Streams

-In functional programming, stream processing paradigm is a higher level alternative to the low level looping paradigm found in imperative programming.
-The `Stream` abstraction in streamly represents data as a sequence of items of the same type.
-Functional operations are used to process and transform each item in the stream to a new stream of the same or different type.
+In functional programming, the **stream processing paradigm** offers a higher-level alternative to the low-level looping constructs of imperative programming.
+In Streamly, the `Stream` abstraction models data as a sequence of items of the same type.
+Functional operations can then be applied to process and transform each item, producing a new stream of either the same or a different type.

 ### Stream Type

-Following is a contrived example which generates a stream consisting of a sequence of integers, then increments each one by 1, takes the first two elements, adds them and prints the result:
+The following contrived example generates a stream of integers, increments each element by 1, takes the first two elements, adds them together, and prints the result:

 ```haskell
 import Data.Function ((&))